srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

+### Output Classification

-In case you wondered how is the *classification* of an image in the output layer done:
+In case you wondered how is the *classification* of an image in the output layer is done:
 I'm not using *softmax* or any other function.
-Instead, I'm simply comparing all outputs of the 10 nodes in the output layer and take the highest. :)
+Instead, I'm simply comparing all outputs of the 10 nodes in the output layer and take the highest. :-)

 ```c
 int getNetworkClassification(Network *nn){